leeweiming3/tp/docs/UserGuide.md

 ### Delete an application: `delete_app`

-Deletes an existing application from the list.
+Deletes an existing application from the application list.

 Format: `delete_app INDEX`